Things to Bring

 The following items can be used in common spaces and/or bathrooms:

-For a complete list of policies, please refer to the housekeeping and safety rules and regulations.
+For a complete list of policies, please refer to the Residential Services policy page.